huggingface/community-events/jax-controlnet-sprint/README.md

 To make a full submission, you need to have the following on Hugging Face Hub:
 - Model repository with model weights and model card,
-- Dataset repository with dataset card,
+- (Optional) Dataset repository with dataset card,
 - A Hugging Face Space that lets others interact with your model.

 ### Pushing model weights and the model card to Hub